Gnkgo/summaries/introduction-to-machine-learning/iml.md

 **Logistic**: minimum is at $\infty$

+**Square**
-**Square**: well-defined minimum, the points is that this minimum (at 1) seems a bit random and does not make a lot of sense
+- well-defined minimum, the points is that this minimum (at 1) seems a bit random and does not make a lot of sense

+**Exponential**
-**Exponential**: penalizes wrong labels very much and very quickly, this means that even one error could heavily penalize your model
+- penalizes wrong labels very much and very quickly, this means that even one error could heavily penalize your model
+- has exploding derivatives for wrong results and therefore is unstable

+**Hinge**
-**Hinge** for SVM
+- for SVM
+- is convex
+- has minimum
+- not differentiable at 1

+**Logistic**
-**Logistic** for cross entropy
+- for cross entropy
+- differentiable at all points
+- models conditional probability $p(y | w, x)$
+- the logistic loss doesn't necessarily maximize the margin between classes since it takes into account all the samples in both classes

+**Linear**
+- too sensitive to outliers and returns garbage wenn there is an imbalance in data

+**0-1-Loss**
+- Derivative is always 0, doesn't make sense to optimize that

 ## Asymmetric 0-1 loss with abstention
 We shall define a new loss named 0-1 loss with abstention with an *extended action space*: